cardano-foundation/developer-portal/docs/stake-pool-course/lesson-4.md

 ## Secure your Cryptographic Keys
 Learn how to generate and store your cryptographic keys.
-If you plan to set up a stake pool on mainnet, it is a good idea having this mindset and process to generate and secure your cold keys and payment keys.
+If you plan to set up a stake pool on Mainnet, it is a good idea having this mindset and process to generate and secure your cold keys and payment keys.

 <iframe width="100%" height="325" src="https://www.youtube.com/embed/fqrAzBAi64c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; fullscreen;"></iframe>
 <br/><br/>